 And then there are new pieces, all die-cut and silky-smooth.
 There are 24 of them, featuring Japanese armed with submachine guns, a captured Sherman tank in Japanese colors, some more Japanese heavy artillery, Japanese and American gunboats, a flame-throwing Marine Sherman, Japanese truck-mounted anti-tank and anti-aircraft guns, some pre-war Marines and, best of all, the entire Army of Guam.

 That makes the second armed service shown in Panzer Grenadier in its entirety (following the appearance of Luxembourg’s entire army in a long-out-of-print Golden Journal).
 I’m sure it won’t be the last.
 The Guamanians are some of the best-looking pieces in the series, sporting their unique Guam coat of arms.
 The pieces themselves are die-cut and silky-smooth just like those in Saipan 1944.

-All of that stuff comes together into the sort of book I want to see us publishing on a regular basis: good game design, good history and good art, all with a clear focus on their subject.
+All of that stuff comes together into the sort of book I want to see us publishing on a regular basis.
 Marianas 1944 is a model for our little company’s future, and I think you’re going to really enjoy it.